 In case of a tie, the Largest Fish tie-breaker rule will be applied.

-Big Fish Friday (entry is $100 per team) 50% of the pot total will be paid out to the Team that turns in the heaviest fish at the ice pickup station on the Friday before the Main Event.
+Big Fish Friday (entry is $100 per team) 50% of the pot total will be paid out to the Team that turns in the heaviest fish at Float 6 by the derby weigh station on the Friday before the Main Event.
 The entry must be paid before pre-fishing on Friday either during your on-line registration or a time to be determined on Thursday afternoon/evening at a location to be determined during the event week.
-The winner will be announced during the Captains Meeting Friday evening.
+The winner will be announced during the main awards banquet Saturday evening.
 If there is a tie, the first heaviest fish turned in will be the winner.

 Prize payouts will be made via certified mail after all fish have passed inspection by our processor 5-7 days after the event.